bitcoinjs/bitcoinjs-lib/README.md

 - [Dogechain Wallet](https://dogechain.info)
 - [GreenAddress](https://greenaddress.it)

-* directly contributed code or funding to the project.
-They're helping improve the Bitcoin ecosystem for everyone.
-Thank them.
+`!` denotes those who have directly contributed code to the project.

 Feel free to send pull requests to have your project/startup listed here (alphabetically, please).
 Or better yet, contribute code or funding!